nilsiker/nilsiker.github.io/content/blog/finite-state-machine-1/index.md

 Have fun with it! ☀️

-In the next part, I will show you how I solve nasty circular dependency, and also how we can improve the way we fetch systems in our states.
+In the next part, I will show you how I solve the circular dependency.
+We will also improve the way we fetch systems in our states.

 All the best,<br/>
 Nilsiker